janverschelde/PHCpack/src/Python/PHCpy2/doc/source/refman.rst

 functions in the module maps
 ----------------------------

+A binomial system is a system where every equation has exactly two monomials with nonzero coefficient.
+The solution set of a binomial system is a set of monomial maps.

 .. automodule:: maps
    :members:

 a graphical user interface
 ==========================

+With Tkinter we can develop a graphical user interface.
+The module exports some possible development for a GUI to solve polynomial systems and to process solutions.

 functions in the module dashboard
 ---------------------------------